-Mr. CHENG Man Piu, Francis, aged 70, has been an executive director of the Company since 1991 and is also a director of two members of the Group.
-Mr. Cheng graduated from the University of Wisconsin with a Bachelor of Science degree in Industrial Engineering and an MBA degree.
+Mr. CHENG Man Piu, Francis, aged 71, has been an Executive Director of the Company since 1991 and is also a director of two members of the Group.
+Mr. Cheng holds a Bachelor of Science degree in Industrial Engineering and an MBA degree from the University of Wisconsin.
 He is a director of The Federation of Hong Kong Garment Manufacturers and also a general committee member of The Chinese Manufacturers' Association of Hong Kong and Textile Council of Hong Kong.

 Mr. Cheng is a brother of Dr. Cheng Wai Chee, Christopher and Mr. Cheng Wai Sun, Edward.
-He is the assistant managing director of Wing Tai Corporation Limited and a director of both Renowned Development Limited and Wing Tai (Cheng) Holdings Limited.
-The aforementioned companies are substantial shareholders of the Company within the meaning of Part XV of the SFO.
+He is a director of Renowned Development Limited which is a substantial shareholder of the Company within the meaning of Part XV of the SFO.
+Mr. Cheng resigned as the assistant managing director of Wing Tai Corporation Limited with effect from 5 September 2023 and a director of Wing Tai (Cheng) Holdings Limited with effect from 20 September 2023.